westonstearns/for_loop_intro/chapter1.md

 --- type:NormalExercise lang:r xp:100 skills:1  key:ab048a3807
 ## For() loop application cont.

 You completed the simulation of 1000 games of war.
 Now take a look at the results.
-If you want to find the the proportions of wins by each player and the number of "war" rounds, you first need to count the number of each outcome.
+If you want to find the proportions of wins by each player and the number of "war" rounds, you first need to count the number of each outcome.

-Follow the inctructions to count the different outcome types and then calculate the three proportions.
+Follow the instructions to count the different outcome types and then calculate the three proportions.

 *** =instructions
 - Complete the code to count the number of wars in the simulated games.
-- Complete the code to count the number of wins by Sally and print the proprotion of wins by Sally.
-To complete the code fill the `___` with the expresion `Sally wins`.
+- Complete the code to count the number of wins by Sally and print the proportion of wins by Sally.
+To complete the code fill the `___` with the expression `Sally wins`.
-- Complete the code to count the number of wins by Timmy and print the proprotion of wins by Timmy.To complete the code fill the `___` with the expresion `Timmy wins`.
+- Complete the code to count the number of wins by Timmy and print the proportion of wins by Timmy.To complete the code fill the `___` with the expression `Timmy wins`.
 - Complete the code and print the proportion of wars.